rowanhnwl/bio-diffusion/README.md

 }
 ```

-where `valid_smiles` is the number of generated molecules that can be converted to an RDKit `mol` object, and `pass_rate` is the fraction of generated molecules whose constraint value was above/below the specified threshold (depending on upper/lower bound)
+where `n_valid` is the number of generated molecules that can be converted to an RDKit `mol` object, and `pass_rate` is the fraction of generated molecules whose constraint value was above/below the specified threshold (depending on upper/lower bound)

 ## Important files
 Task arithmetic utility functions are located in `src/models/components/task_arithmetic.py`, and are applied to the diffusion logic in `src/models/component/variational_diffusion.py`